filrg/pcprep/README.md

-# PCPREP: A point cloud preparation tool
+# A point cloud preparation tool

 This is the pcprep project.